 Resilient Water Accelerator

-Facilitated by WaterAid and a task force of HRH The Prince of Wales’ Sustainable Markets Initiative (SMI), the Resilient Water Accelerator brings together governments, the private sector, development banks, aid agencies, civil society organisations and experts from the environment, development, water and climate sectors to build a pipeline of funded programmes that could reach 50 million vulnerable people in water-stressed areas in a decade.
+Facilitated by WaterAid and the Sustainable Markets Initiative (SMI), the Resilient Water Accelerator brings together governments, the private sector, development banks, aid agencies, civil society organisations and experts from the environment, development, water and climate sectors to build a pipeline of funded programmes that could reach 50 million vulnerable people in water-stressed areas in a decade.

 The Accelerator is expected to deliver: